miguelmarcondesf/activerecord-tenanted/GUIDE.md

       annoying `NoTenantError` because the task doesn't run with a temporary pool.
 See some information at https://github.com/rails/rails/pull/46270 and my first (wrong) attempt to fix it at https://github.com/rails/rails/pull/54536
+- [ ] The way we're injecting the tenant name into the logger is invasive and brittle.
+Can we more simply add a tag to the logger for the connection pool, similar to how Action Cable connections do?